Back to All Events

 Hosanna lives in the foothills of Western Oregon, a geologically rich landscape that has inspired her studio work, Whitesnake Arts.
 She blends bio-regional history and land stewardship into her artwork and place based pottery.

-Hosanna has led girls mentorship and adult rites of passage in her community since 2016.
+Hosanna has led girls mentorship and supported adult rites of passage in her community since 2016.
 She is enlivened by ritual, the teachings of the land, and the power of coming together in community to witness each other rise and grow through the challenges and celebrations of our lives.

 Lena Eastes